-We offer COVID-19 testing community wide for those interested in testing for school sports, travel or work requirements, general peace of mind or for any other reason.
-Same day appointments available and results available 24-48 hours after testing.
+COVID-19 testing offered community wide for school sports, travel or work requirements, general peace of mind or any other reason.

 The Everett Clinic offers serology testing for SARS-CoV-2.
-This test is new, and can only be done under emergency use authorization.
+This test is new and can only be done under emergency use authorization.
 This test is specific for COVID-19.
-But there are many unanswered questions about what the test can tell us.
+But there are many unanswered questions about what it can tell us.

 The test may not be able to answer questions about COVID-19 immunity.
 The World Health Organization states that "there is currently no evidence that people who have recovered from COVID-19 and have antibodies are protected from a second infection."